WIC Eligibility

 To become eligible for Indiana WIC benefits, an applicant must meet the following requirements as listed below in the WIC Income Guidelines (Brochure):

 - An applicant must be an Indiana resident.
-The Indiana WIC Program currently works with approximately 150 non-profit clinics in all 92 counties to provide Indiana WIC services to applicants.
+The Indiana WIC Program currently works with 34 non-profit agencies to host WIC services in all 92 counties.

 - An applicant must be "categorically" eligible.
 The Indiana WIC Program serves: